folio-org/eureka-setup/eureka-cli/README.md

 ### (Optional) Enable autocompletion

-- Command autocompletion can be enabled in the shell of your choice, below is an example for the **Bash** shell (`.bash_profile` is preferred on Windows because it is auto-sourced)
+- Command autocompletion can be enabled in the shell of your choice.
+Below is an example for the **Bash** shell (`.bash_profile` is preferred on Windows because it is auto-sourced)

 ```bash
 go install